shell-raiser/portfolio/README.md

 # My Potential Portfolio, still heavily under development ⚠️

-Made with Gridsome, Vue.js and Vuetify
+Made with Gridsome, Vue.js and Vuetify <br>
 Hosted at https://shell-raiser.github.io/portfolio/ for now

 ## How to use this code